cmderdev/cmder/bin/Readme.md

 ## Bin

-This folder will be injected into path at runtime
+This folder will be injected into the PATH environment variable at runtime.